natgo/wt-wiki-scraper/wikitext-transpiled/ground/SIDAM%2025.md

 '''Pros:'''

 * Fastest turret traverse and incredibly quick gun elevation
+* Actually can destroy scout drones with decent aim
 * Has an optronic tracking system allowing targets to be tracked and providing a better lead indicator than radar
 * Optronic system cannot be detected by RWR on enemy aircraft, making it much easier for user to snipe them, particularly with APDS
 * 550 RPM on the 25 mm guns, a combined 2200 RPM
 * Two-axis stabilizer which works even when SIDAM is driving at its maximum speed
 * APDS can penetrate 81 mm and is invisible, plenty to defend against enemy vehicles (once it is unlocked)
+* Turret can be controlled without a person sitting in it

 '''Cons:'''